rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/inbox/GmailDump_20250811/originals/README_Unified_Azoic_CoZoic_c10_20250806.md

 ## 📜 Foundational Scrolls

-Civium’s core philosophical and constitutional documents are located in the [`scroll/`](./scroll) folder:
+CoCoCivium’s core philosophical and constitutional documents are located in the [`scroll/`](./scroll) folder:

 - **[Cognocarta Consenti](scroll/Cognocarta_Consenti.md)**
-  The living constitution of Civium: recursive, non-final, and harmonically aligned.
+  The living constitution of CoCivium: recursive, non-final, and harmonically aligned.

 - **[ReBirth Scroll (Human Edition)](scroll/ReBirth_Scroll_20250721updated.md)**
   A pattern-tuning scroll for humans reflecting on belief, coherence, and spiritual upgrade.